 The illustrations shown so far demonstrate MARS's capability for modeling nonlinear relationships.
 Another complication that occurs when working with insurance data is known as "interactions".
 The relationship between a predictor variable and the target variable may depend on the value of a second variable.
 For instance, the relationship between the medical provider bill and the suspicion score may depend on the injury type.
 This hypothesis is supported by the results of fitting a neural network model for SUSPICION to provider bill and injury type (shown in Figure 7).
 (For presentation purposes, only some of the injury types are shown).
-It can be seen that the curves for injury types and ultimately plateau at higher levels.
+It can be seen that the curves for injury type 4 (neck sprain), and type 5 (back sprain) increase faster than those of the other injury types and ultimately plateau at higher levels.